edipizarro/runner-open-ssh/README.md

 # Connect with open-sshd

-This GitHub Action sets up a SSH Server through a gateway.
+This GitHub Action opens an SSH connection to the github actions runner through an intermediary server.
+It is intended to debug jobs through SSH.

 ## Pre-requisites
 The gateway server has to be accessible from internet.